kaiidams/Kokoro-Align/README.md

 ## Objectives

-- Don't depend non-commercially licensed dataset
+- Not depend on non-commercially licensed datasets

 ## How to train CTC model